Updated on: October 30, 2023

 - Step 2.
 Connect to a server.
 The servers closest to your real location generally provide better speeds.

 - Step 3.
 Browse, stream, and game.
 Now you can safely enjoy your normal activities online.

 You can manually configure a VPN in your Windows settings, but I don’t recommend it.
 Not only does it require advanced technical knowledge, but unless you operate your own private VPN servers with strong security, you’ll also get a slow and unsafe connection.

 But there are many quality VPNs for Windows that are easy to set up and use and are a very good value.
 Using a proven, premium VPN like ExpressVPN will automatically configure Windows’ network settings for you, giving you the fastest connections and best security while connected to its servers.

 Does Microsoft offer a VPN?

-Microsoft has a VPN called Windows 10 Always On VPN, but I don’t recommend it — it requires specific versions of Windows 10 and technical know-how to set up properly.
+Yes, both Microsoft 10 and 11 come with a built-in VPN, but I’m not a fan of it — it requires specific versions of Windows and technical know-how to set up properly.

-All of the free VPNs on this list, and all of our recommendations for the best premium VPNs in 2023, are designed by certified developers and have native apps for the latest versions of Windows.
-They also can be installed quickly and easily, and using them is simple.
+Instead, I recommend checking out the VPNs on my list, all of which have native apps for the latest versions of Windows.
+They also can be installed quickly and easily, and using them is really simple.